 I'm not that old, but because Facebook wasn't around when I attended high school, I feel like I can say this: things have changed a lot over the past decade, especially when it comes to April 1.

-We used to pull pranks on people we knew, in ways we knew they could handle.
-We joked with people we saw on a daily basis and our jokes fit the occasion.
+We used to pull pranks on people we knew in ways we understood they could handle.
+We joked with people we saw in person on a daily basis.
+Our jokes fit the occasion.

 Humor and Grace

-But, these days, they also don't make me cry - which is why I write this post.
+But, they also don't make me cry - which is why I write this post.